 "I know about Rayne.
 I know what she did to you, what you both did.
 You and Rayne, you and my daughter."
 One long hard push and there it was.
 "You slept with my daughter."

-He jerked back as if stung, got to his feet, shoved past the chair, the chair toppled over into the grit and the water coming up into the sand.
-Beth leaped after him, banging her hip on the other chair, put one hand on his back, bad move such a stupid bad total messed up thing to do, "Ryan, I'm sorry, I shouldn't have told you, I thought it would be better if you knew.
-Ryan, I'm sorry."
+He jerked back as if stung, got to his feet, the chair toppled over into the grit and the water coming up into the sand.
+Beth leaped after him, banging her hip on the other chair, and put one hand on his back.
+"Ryan?
+I'm sorry."

 He kept his back turned to her, gazing at the water, at the bridge, something anything except her.
 She felt him draw a long breath, felt it through her hand.
 Still not looking at her, his voice thick and unsteady, Ryan said, "Don't apologize, you don't have a damned thing to apologize for.
 Beth, I didn't know it was Rayne...I was stinking blind drunk, I thought it was you.
 I don't know what to say to you, I don't know what harm I did to Rainie, I should have said something to you when I found out, but I swear I didn't know it was her."